archiewood/baby-tracker/pages/diapers.md

 It's important to ensure your baby is eating enough.

-However, if nursing, you can't track what's going in 🍼.
+However, if breastfeeding, you can't track what's going in.
 You can track what's coming out, though 💩.

 In the first few days, a healthy baby will increase the number of diaper changes they need each day.
 The below values are from [Health Link BC](https://www.healthlinkbc.ca/sites/default/files/documents/BBC_diapering.pdf).